mondrus96/FaBiSearch_exp/README.md

 ## Resting-state fMRI experiments

 `rs_fMRI` contains the code for resting-state experiments, for which we investigate test-retest reliability in the [NYU CSC dataset](https://www.nitrc.org/projects/nyu_trt).
-An example of the estimated dynamic network structures is shown below, for subject 1 in
+An example of the estimated dynamic network structures is shown below, for subject 1 during visit 2.

 ![Subject 1, visit 2](images/visit2_sub1.png)